-- (2) The Minister in charge of the subject of Finance. if satisfied- - (a) that there is need for any such expenditure; and - (b) that no provision for such expenditure exists. may, with the consent of the President, authorize provision to be made therefor by an advance from the Contingencies Fund. - (3) As soon as possible after every such advance, a Supplementary Estimate shall be presented to Parliament for the purpose of replacing the amount so advanced. - 152.
+- (2) The Minister in charge of the subject of Finance, if satisfied - (a) that there is need for any such expenditure; and - (b) that no provision for such expenditure exists, may, with the consent of the President, authorize provision to be made therefore by an advance from the Contingencies Fund.

+- (3) As soon as possible after every such advance, a Supplementary Estimate shall be presented to Parliament for the purpose of replacing the amount so advanced. - 152.
 No Bill or motion, authorizing the disposal of, or the imposition of charges upon, the Consolidated Fund or other funds of the Republic, or the imposition of any tax or the repeal, augmentation or reduction of any tax for the time being in force shall be introduced in Parliament except by a Minister, and unless such Bill or motion has been approved either by the Cabinet of Ministers or in such manner as the Cabinet of Ministers may authorize.

-Special provisions as to Bills affecting public revenue.
+Special provisions as to Bills affecting public revenue

-153. (1) There shall be an Auditor-General who shall be appointed by the President and who shall hold office during good behaviour.
+153. 115[(1) There shall be an Auditor-General who shall be a qualified Auditor, and who shall subject to the provisions of Article 41A, be appointed by the President.
+The Auditor-General shall hold office during good behaviour.]

-Auditor-General.
+Auditor-General

-- (2) The salary of the Auditor-General shall be determined by Parliament, shall be charged on the Consolidated Fund and shall not be diminished during his term of office. - (3) The office of the Auditor-General shall become vacant- - (a) upon his death; - (b) on his resignation in writing addressed to the President: - (c) on his attaining the age of sixty years; - (d) on his removal by the President on account of ill health or physical or mental infirmity; or - (e) on his removal by the President upon an address of Parliament Digitized by Noolaham Foundation.
+- (2) The salary of the Auditor-General shall be determined by Parliament, shall be charged on the Consolidated Fund and shall not be diminished during his term of office. - (3) The office of the Auditor-General shall become vacant - - (a) upon his death; - (b) on his resignation in writing addressed to the President; - (c) on his attaining the age of sixty years; - (d) on his removal by the President on account of ill health or physical or mental infirmity; or - (e) on his removal by the President upon an address of Parliament.

-(4) Whenever the Auditor-General is unable to discharge the functions of his office, the President may appoint a person to act in the place of the Auditor-General.
+116[(4) Whenever the Auditor-General is unable to discharge the functions of his office, the President may, subject to the provisions of Article 41A, appoint a qualified auditor to act in the place of the Auditor-General.]